pmuens/awesome-serverless/README.md

 - [Lessons learned in Lambda](https://collectiveidea.com/blog/archives/2017/03/31/lessons-learned-in-lambda) - How to work with AWS Lambda efficiently.
 - [Feature flags in serverless environments](http://blog.launchdarkly.com/go-serveless-not-flagless-implementing-feature-flags-in-serverless-environments/) - How to use feature flags in serverless architectures.
 - [Keeping dev dependencies out of your Serverless package](http://www.goingserverless.com/blog/keeping-dev-dependencies-out-of-your-serverless-package) - How you can keep your Node.js dev dependencies out of the packaged service.
+- [Serverless and TypeScript](http://gregshackles.com/getting-started-with-serverless-and-typescript/) - Getting started with Serverless and TypeScript.

 ## Screencasts